-Lent calendar prayer and reflection for 24 March - Third Sunday of Lent
+Lent calendar prayer and reflection for 24 March

-Despite threats and violence against him, he stood faithfully beside those who had nothing.
+Saint Oscar Romero experienced profound change in his life.
+Despite threats of violence against him, he became the brave defender of those who had nothing.

 Saint Oscar Romero, pray for us.
-Prayer from the Romero Trust

 Reflect on some of Saint Oscar Romero’s most inspiring quotations in this PowerPoint reflection.